TomChoe/angularSpring/README.md

 simple project that was built in angular following the tutorials @ angular.io

+# POST IT
+add / edit / delete / search posts

-View: angular
+View: ## angular
-Model / Controller: Spring-boot
+Model / Controller: ## Spring-boot